CEA-MetroCarac/drift_correction/README.md

     <img align="center" width=300 src=./resources/logo.png>
 </p>

-**Drift-correction** is an application dedicated to easily realign frames of a stack images using [Napari](https://napari.org/) as a viewer and the [DIPlib](https://diplib.org/) library for the shift calculation.
+**Drift-correction** is an application designed to easily realign frames in image stacks, using [Napari](https://napari.org/) as the viewer and the [DIPlib](https://diplib.org/) library for shift calculation.

-Input format are ``.tif``, .``dm3``/``.dm4``, ``.npy`` or any other format supported by Napari.
+Supported input formats include ``.tif``, .``dm3``/``.dm4``, ``.npy`` and any other format compatible with Napari.

-Extra files displaying the frame-by-frame shift and the cumulative one can be saved at the same location as the input file directory.
+Additional files showing the frame-by-frame and cumulative shifts can be saved in the same directory as the input file.

-The saving of the realigned stack is done from the Napari **Files** tab.
+The realigned stack can be saved via the Napari **Files** tab.

 <p align="center" width="100%">
     <img align="center" src="./resources/drift_correction.gif">
 </p>
 <p align="center">
-    <em>Illustration of the drift correction processing on a analytical test case (non corrected stack in grey and corrected (and reduced) stack in green).</em>
+    <em>Illustration of drift correction on a synthetic test case — the uncorrected stack is shown in gray, and the corrected (cropped) version in green.</em>
 </p>

 <p align="center" width="100%">